Logan-Hansen/PokemonCrystal/README.md

     - [X] Hail and other new moves added to learnsets
 - [ ] Gen 1 transfer moves with tutor in Kanto
 - [ ] Base stat changes to rebalance and increase usability
-- [ ] stat exp updated when you use pokecenter as well as box
+- [ ] Stat exp updated when you use pokecenter as well as box
-- [ ] name rater can change traded pokemon names
+- [ ] Name rater can change traded pokemon names
-- [ ] can fly anywhere from either region
+- [ ] Can fly anywhere from either region
 - [ ] Color TM/HMs when in overworld pokeball to help people know which items are worth going after
 - [X] Rematch parties Elite 4 once you have all 16 badges
 - [ ] Rematch parties for Gym leaders after beating Red
 - [ ] [improve trainer rematch system](https://github.com/pret/pokecrystal/wiki/Improve-the-trainer-rematch-system)
-- [ ] roaming pokemon reset after beating the E4 if you have not caught them
+- [ ] Roaming pokemon reset after beating the E4 if you have not caught them
-- [ ] stationary pokemon can be fought again as well
+- [ ] Stationary pokemon can be fought again as well
-- [X] officer Jenny now added as a trainer type, currently one on Route 34
+- [X] Officer Jenny now added as a trainer type, currently one on Route 34
-- [ ] add more officers to Johto and Kanto
+- [ ] Add more officers to Johto and Kanto

 Updates to Johto to build on HGSS additions